-'''

-racadm jobqueue create <controller instance ID> -s TIME NOW --realtime
+racadm jobqueue create <controller instance ID> -s TIME NOW --realtime racadm jobqueue view -i JID_xxxxxxx where, JID XXXXXXX is the job ID from step 6.

-'''

 A job ID is returned.

 7. Run the following command to query the job status: